Israel strikes southern suburbs of Beirut for the first time in nearly a week

 The Israeli military posted an evacuation warning on the X platform saying it is targeting a building in the Haret Hreik neighborhood.
 An Associated Press photographer who witnessed the strikes said there were three in the area.
 The first strike was documented less than an hour after the notice.

 Hezbollah began firing rockets into Israel on Oct.
 8 in solidarity with the Palestinian militant group Hamas, following their surprise attack on southern Israel.
-Almost one year of low-level fighting has turned into all-out war and displaced some 1.2 million people in Lebanon.
+A year of low-level fighting escalated into all-out war last month, and has displaced some 1.2 million people in Lebanon.

-Elsewhere, Israeli strikes late Tuesday in the southern town of Qana killed 10 people and wounded 15 others, Lebanon’s state-run National News Agency said.
+Elsewhere, Israeli strikes late Tuesday in the southern town of Qana killed at least 15 people, according to Lebanon's Civil Defense.
+Nuhad Bustanji, a spokesperson for the first responders, said rescue efforts were still underway and the toll could rise.

+Videos shared on social media showed the smoking ruins of a building targeted in the strike with surrounding structures damaged as well.
+Local media said there were several strikes in the southern town Tuesday night.

+Qana was the site of an Israeli artillery strike on a United Nations compound that killed dozens of civilians in 1996.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.